akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 ## Running the sample

-The complete sample can be downloaded from github, but note that it also includes the next steps of the guide:
+The complete sample can be downloaded from GitHub, but note that it also includes the next steps of the guide:

 * Java: https://github.com/akka/akka-projection/tree/main/samples/grpc/restaurant-drone-deliveries-service-java
 * Scala: https://github.com/akka/akka-projection/tree/main/samples/grpc/restaurant-drone-deliveries-service-scala